bradparks/bradparks.github.io/source/index.md

       E3B 3R8
       506-454-2976
       </pre>
-- It's ok if you can't find a recipe card...
-Just send us the note you'd like included in the recipe box and we'll print it out nicely and include it as well.

 ### Too busy or not enough time to mail it?
 Just send us an email instead
 - You can just send us your note by [filling in the form here](http://goo.gl/forms/xPw5S11eHP)
 - or you can just go to our [PRIVATE Facebook group](https://www.facebook.com/groups/843835985729441/) and add it there as well.
 - or you can send an email to bradparks AT gmail.com or [private message Brad on facebook as well](https://www.facebook.com/mrbradparks)!
+- We'll print it out nicely and include it as well.

 Thanks!

-Tony, Brad, Brock, April and Katie
+Brad, Brock, Tony, April and Katie